bogado/file-line/README.md

     Bundle 'bogado/file-line'

-And launch `:BundleInstall` in vim.
+And launch `:BundleInstall` from Vim.

 Or just copy the file into your plugins path (`$HOME/.vim/plugin` under unixes).